 - 1 tablespoon dark cacao powder (for chocolate marshmallows)

 If using marshmallow root tea, combine 1 1/4 cup of boiled water and set aside for 20 minutes, or as long as overnight in the refrigerator.
 Stir well.
-Discard bag when done.
+Strain and discard leaves when done.

 Have the rest of your ingredients handy, measured out, and make sure you'll be able to work undisturbed for 20 minutes.
 You have to keep moving with this recipe.